Auto-Increment Column

 +------+-------+-------+

-Similarly, when using stream load to load the file test.csv without specifying the auto-increment column id, Doris will automatically populate the id column with generated values.
+Similarly, when you use stream load to import the file test.csv without specifying the auto-increment column id, Doris automatically fills in generated values for the id column.

 +------+-------+-------+